-Children born in the summer term, 1 April to 31 August don't have to to start school until a full school year after the point at which they could first have been admitted (the point at which other children would be entering Year 1).
+Children born in the summer term, 1 April to 31 August, don't have to start school until a full school year after the point at which they could first have been admitted (the point at which other children would be entering Year 1).
 Before deciding whether you wish to delay a child's entry to school, the Local Authority would recommend that parents visit the schools they are thinking of applying for.

 Teachers will explain the Early Years Foundation Stage curriculum and how it is tailored to meet the needs of the youngest pupils.
-If you then believe your child(ren) should be educated in a different year group (ie start school in September 2022 rather than 2021) admission authorities will expect parents to submit information in support of their request in order for them to be able to make a decision on the circumstances of the case.
+If you then believe your child(ren) should be educated in a different year group (ie start school in September 2023 rather than 2022) admission authorities will expect parents to submit information in support of their request in order for them to be able to make a decision on the circumstances of the case.
 Supporting evidence from relevant professionals working with the child and family stating why it would be in the child's best interests to be placed outside their normal age appropriate cohort can also be provided.
-Please apply at the normal time (ie by closing date of 15th January 2021), you will receive the response to your request before primary national offer day (16th April 2021).
+Please apply at the normal time (ie by closing date of 15th January 2022).